-- Review the attributes - To change the refresh period, update the Page Refresh Period attribute and click Submit PageRefresh Period
+- Review the attributes - To change the refresh period, update the Page Refresh Period attribute and click Submit Page Refresh Period

-Table 214 Sync E Status attributes
+Table 199Sync E Status attributes

 Attribute Meaning Sync E Tracking State The state of the Synchronous Ethernet state machine.
-See Table 215 for further details.
+See Table 200 for further details.
 Main PSU Port Accepted QL Rx The "accepted" QL received by the Main PSU Port.
-This should be the same as Main PSU Port QL Rx, unless: an "Overwrite" has been configured • the system is starting up or recovering from an exception The ODU synchronizes to the best frequency reference as determined by the Port Accepted QL Rx values at the nominated Sync E Slave Ports of local and remote ODUs.
-Main PSU Port QL Rx The QL currently being received at the Main PSU Port Main PSU Port QL Tx The QL currently being transmitted at the Main PSU Port Main PSU Port SyncE Rx Status The overall status of the incoming synchronous Ethernet signal on the Main PSU port.
+This should be the same as Main PSU Port QL Rx, unless: an "Overwrite" has been configured • the system is starting up or recovering from an exception Main PSU Port QL Rx The QL currently being received at the Main PSU Port Main PSU Port QL Tx The QL currently being transmitted at the Main PSU Port

+Attribute Meaning Main PSU Port SyncE Rx Status The overall status of the incoming synchronous Ethernet signal on the Main PSU port.
 This port is available as a valid synchronization source if the status is Good .
 The port may potentially be a valid source in the near future if the status is Wait-to-Restore .
 Main PSU Port Sync E Master Slave Status This attribute indicates if the Main PSU Port is operating as a Synchronous Ethernet master (providing a source of timing for downstream devices) or slave (receiving a source of timing from an upstream device).
 Main PSU Port Gigabit Master Slave Status This attribute indicates if the Main PSU Port's Gigabit Ethernet physical interface is operating as a master (generating a clock) or slave (locking to a clock generated at the other end of the Ethernet link).
 Aux Port QL Rx The QL currently being received on the Aux Port Aux Port Accepted QL Rx The "accepted" QL received by the Aux Port.
 This should be the same as Aux Port QL Rx, unless the system is starting up or recovering from an exception Aux Port QL Tx The QL currently being transmitted at the Aux Port Aux Port Sync E Master Slave Status The Aux Port operates as a Synchronous Ethernet master (providing a source of timing for downstream devices).
 Aux Port Gigabit Master Slave Status This attribute indicates if the Aux Port's Gigabit Ethernet physical interface is operating as a master (generating a clock) or slave (locking to a clock generated at the other end of the Ethernet link).
-SFP Port QL Rx The QL currently being received on the SFP Port

-Attribute Meaning SFP Port Accepted QL Rx The "accepted" QL received by the SFP Port.
+SFP Port QL Rx The QL currently being received on the SFP Port SFP Port Accepted QL Rx The "accepted" QL received by the SFP Port.
 This should be the same as SFP Port QL Rx, unless: an "Overwrite" has been configured • the system is starting up or recovering from an exception The ODU synchronizes to the best frequency reference as determined by the Port Accepted QL Rx values at the nominated Sync E Slave Ports of local and remote ODUs.
 SFP Port QL Tx The QL currently being transmitted at the SFP Port SFP Port Sync E Master Slave Status This attribute indicates if the SFP Port is operating as a Synchronous Ethernet master (providing a source of timing for downstream devices) or slave (receiving a source of timing from an upstream device).

-SFP Port Gigabit Master Slave Status This attribute indicates if the SFP Port's Gigabit Ethernet physical interface is operating as a master (generating a clock) or slave (locking to a clock generated at the other end of the Ethernet link).
+Attribute Meaning SFP Port Gigabit Master Slave Status This attribute indicates if the SFP Port's Gigabit Ethernet physical interface is operating as a master (generating a clock) or slave (locking to a clock generated at the other end of the Ethernet link).
 The Master Slave Status is Not Applicable unless a Copper SFP module is present.